COVID-19 and Student Housing

 Keep Up to Date

-As time goes on, we learn more about COVID-19, and as a result, Public Health adjusts guidelines accordingly, and we fluctuate our practices.
-It’s important to get up-to-date information from our local Public Health officials.
+It’s important to get up-to-date information about colds and the flu from our Local Public Health officials.
 If there is an emergency, keep your emergency contacts in a shared space so that your housemates have easy access to this information, if needed.

 Be Prepared